ELE-3608 Electrical Machines and Power Electronics 2 - 5 ECTS

 Examination and assessment The assessment is based on:

 - Oral examination (50 %)

 Both parts needs to be passed individually to pass the course.

 Grading is scaled from A (highest) to F (lowest), with E as the minimum pass grade.

-Re-sit oral exam will be arranged if any candidate received grade F in the previous ordinary exam.
-No re-submission of the project report is offered.
+Re-sit oral exam and project will be arranged if any candidate received grade F in the previous ordinary exam, where a new project topic will be provided.

 - About the course

 - ECTS: 5